AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 |Collect client feedback from Audit 1|All team members|In progress|

-## 6. Additional feedbacks from Week 5 tuotrials
+## 6. Additional Feedbacks from Week 5 Tuotrials

-## 7. Additional feedbacks from clients
+## 7. Clients feedbacks

 Our team have not received feedbacks from clients.
 After we received it, we will read through it and plan for actions.